axelclark/ex338/web/templates/page/2018_rules.html.md

   2. **b.
 Injured Reserve:**  ** ** Each Owner will have one IR slot per individual sport (MT, WT, PGA).
 If a player withdraws from an event prior to the start for any reason, Owner may move the player to IR and claim a new player.
 This will not cost a waiver claim, but the replacement player will be automatically dropped at the end of the tournament.
 IR claims are processed after the waiver deadline, giving priority to waiver claims.
 IR claims must be submitted prior to the start of the tournament.
 If a player is suspended or does not qualify for an event, IR does not apply and the player must be replaced by a waiver claim.

 3. **3.
-Entry Fee:** League A: $200 League B: $225 Payment due by Dec 1st, 2017. **Late payment may result in single sport disqualification(s) at the discretion of Dooley.
-Dooley has absolutely no mercy so expect it to**  **happen and don&#39;t bitch about it.
-You had 2.5 months to pay and didn&#39;t.
-You are a loser.
-No one cares when losers complain.**
+Entry Fee:** League A: $200, League B: $225, League C: $250 Payment due by Dec 1st, 2017. **Late payment may result in single sport disqualification(s) at the discretion of Dooley.
+Dooley has absolutely no mercy so expect it to happen.**

 4. **4.
 Scoring:** Points are awarded to the top 8 of each sport.
 8 points for winning the league, 5 points for runner-up, 3 points for reaching the semifinals, and 1 point for reaching the quarterfinals.
 See individual sport for details.
 If any team/player is later stripped of a standing, prior to relegation, due to violation of any kind, points will be adjusted.
 Any violation and resulting standings change post-relegation will have no impact on the 338.